SpectrumPool/slot-leader-docker/README.md

 scripts, this repo provides a dockerized version of `leaderLogs.py` intended for programmatic use.

-> NOTE: This currently only supports only the mainnet!
+> NOTE: This currently only supports the mainnet!

 ## Usage